fersiguenza/simple_concepts/CONTRIBUTING.md

    - Related concepts
 3. **Submit your contribution**: Create a pull request with your explanation

+## Author Attribution

+We automatically track and display article authors.
+See [AUTHOR_ATTRIBUTION.md](AUTHOR_ATTRIBUTION.md) or visit the [Author Attribution Guide](https://fersiguenza.github.io/simple_concepts/author-attribution/) on our website for details on how to properly attribute authorship in your contributions.

 ## Explanation Template

 Create a new Markdown file in the appropriate category folder under `_explanations/` with the following structure: